Government crowdsourcing: Modern government crowdsourcing

 Today, government crowdsourcing follows similar models, albeit utilizing the internet, mobile phones and other IT mediums.
 Around the world, governments continue to use competitions, delegate large tasks, and reach out to their constituents for feedback both on specific bills and for guidance on various policies.
 They have also begun, in countries as different as Brazil, British Columbia, and Finland, to not only draw feedback, expertise, and ideas from the crowd, but also specific provisions and wordings for legislation and even constitutions.
 These initiatives, which give participating constituents greater leeway to both develop their ideas, deliberate, and be heard, mirroring what Brabham describes as "peer-vetted creative crowdsourcing".

-The established models continue to work as well as they ever did, but attempts at crowd law and crowdsourced constitutions have met with mixed results.
+The established models persist, but attempts at crowd law and crowdsourced constitutions have met with mixed results.
 In some cases, the crowdsourcing platform has been purely suggestive, as in British Columbia, and their proposal ultimately put to a vote.
 Generally, once those crowdsourced suggestions entered the political system, they were either voted down or buried under mountains of procedural delay.
 In other rarer cases, the efforts succeeded and the crowdsourced laws were adopted, though in somewhat amended form, as happened with the Brazilian Internet Bill of Rights and in the Constitutional Convention (Ireland).
 Other efforts to crowdsource government are still in process, or have only been tested on a limited scale, leaving their long-term results still uncertain.

 In several post-revolutionary moments, notably those of Tunisia, Iceland, and Egypt, the new governments have also used crowdsourcing as a means of securing legitimacy and addressing the issues which brought them into power in the first place.
 This method of constitution making has been met with a limited level of success.
 The Icelandic constitution, crowdsourced in the aftermath of the 2009 Icelandic financial crisis protests, utilized a multi-layered crowdsourcing structure, with an elected council at the top synthesizing suggestions into the new constitution, a popular forum for the crowd to make their voiced heard, and a Constitutional committee to organize the other parts.
 By contrast, the Egyptian and Tunisian constitutional processes involved the crowd much less, with an official constitutional assembly composed of traditional political elites who simply received feedback on their draft clauses online.

 Defining government crowdsourcing

 Today, there is still no definitive definition of crowdsourcing, and even less agreement as to what aspects of participatory democracy fit under that description.
 Most academics and writers tend to create their own definitions.
 The most expansive definition of crowdsourcing, drawn from a survey of thousands of papers on the topic, describes it as something for which:

 (a) there is a clearly defined crowd;

 (b) there exists a task with a clear goal;

 (c) the recompense received by the crowd is clear;

-(d) the crowdsourcer is clearly identified;
+(d) the crowd-sourcer is clearly identified;

 (e) the compensation to be received by the crowd-sourcer is clearly defined;

 (f) it is an online assigned process of participative type;

 (g) it uses an open call of variable extent;